konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I installed an [alternative kext](https://bitbucket.org/RehabMan/os-x-atheros-3k-firmware/downloads/) in EFI/CLOVER/kexts/Other, but that didn't work either.

 I was at my end, then I found [some FakePCIID stuff](https://github.com/RehabMan/OS-X-Fake-PCI-ID).
 I still couldn't make it work.
-This the last of the important stuff (I can live with the trackpad not scrolling) so I will update when I get it working or just get a new card.
+This is the last of the important stuff (I can live with the trackpad not scrolling) so I will update when I get it working or just get a new card.

 ## conclusion